microprediction/microprediction/README.md

        |                                   |
     MicroPoll                         MicroCrawler
     (feed creator)               (self-navigating algorithm)

+You can pull most data [directly](https://www.microprediction.com/public-api), by the way, without a key.

 ### Scheduled submissions versus "crawling"
 The [MicroWriter](https://github.com/microprediction/microprediction/blob/master/microprediction/writer.py) class can publish data or submit predictions.
 However if you intend to run a continuous process you might consider the [MicroCrawler](https://github.com/microprediction/microprediction/blob/master/microprediction/crawler.py) class or its derivatives.